deNBI/cloud-user-docs/wiki/security.md

 #### General firewall recommendations

-In the following list the terms _security group_ and _firewall rule_ are interchangeable.
+In the following list the terms 'security group' and 'firewall rule' are interchangeable.

 * **Least Privilege Principle**: Only open necessary ports required for the desired functionality.
 If you are unsure about which ports are needed for a specific application, consult the relevant documentation or ask the admin team for help.
 Opening ports based on guesswork can lead to unnecessary risks and accidental exposure of sensitive data.
 * **Never use all:**  Avoid rules that open all ports.
 Even if you're intending to open all ports for one instance only to a local network, this overcomplicates finding potential problems and determining the purpose of the security groups in the future.
 You are essentially opening Pandora's Box by opening all ports (not to mention opening all ports to 0.0.0.0/0 or ::/0).